lrprawira/lrprawira/README.md

 <hr />
 <br />
 <p>
-  I am an Computer Science student whom is currently learning about Artificial Intelligence.
+  I am a Computer Science student whom is currently learning about Artificial Intelligence.
 Some of my technical interests are Linux, Web Development, and Mobile Development in general.
-Other than that, I love spending my time on learning other natural languages, learning some interesting trivias, socializing with friends, listening to dope music, and many more.
+Other than that, I love spending my time on learning natural languages, learning some interesting trivias, socializing with friends, listening to dope music, and many more.
 </p>
 <p>